Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 60S and 30S - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In land locations at latitudes between 60 degrees South and 30 degrees South, the temperature anomaly relative to the 1971-2000 average stood at 0.26 degrees Kelvin in November 2025, versus 0.27 in October 2025.
+In land locations at latitudes between 60 degrees South and 30 degrees South, the temperature anomaly relative to the 1971-2000 average was 0.50 degrees Kelvin in April 2026, compared to 0.51 in the previous month.

 Latest values